56kcloud/Training/Docker/kickstart/chapters/votingapp-compose.md

 ### <a name="Task_2"></a>Task 2: Understand the Compose File

 Locate the [Docker Compose](https://docs.docker.com/compose) file.
-The file you need is in Docker Example Voting App at the root level.
+The file we are looking for is in the Docker Example Voting App repo at the root level.
 It's called `docker-compose.yml`.

 Let's review what is inside the file: